 Wash & Dry

-The first thing I did was to wash the pallets down with the hose.
-Some of them were really dirty but cleaned up easily enough.
+The first step in this pallet couch project was to wash the pallets down with the hose.
+Some of the pallets were really dirty but cleaned up easily enough.

 After sanding the pallets, I gave them all a brush down with a wire brush to get rid of the dust.
 Luckily there wasn't much because my mouse sander sucks up the dust into a little container as it sands.